-There is nothing more frustrating when trying to eat healthy than opening the fridge and realizing you forgot about the lettuce you bought last week, which is now brown and soggy.
-I have done this so many times and wasted so much money throwing away fruits and vegetables that are in season!
-I finally decided to change my ways to make sure I used my fresh produce before it went bad.
+There is nothing more frustrating when trying to eat healthy and stay on budget than opening the fridge and realizing you forgot about the lettuce you bought last week.
+Hello, brown and soggy mess!
+We've done this too many times in the past to count and wasted so much money throwing away fruits and vegetables.
+Talk about frustrating!

 - Bell Peppers